 The ground loop is typically placed in trenches roughly two metres in depth, but in smaller gardens the loop can also be dug vertically to a depth of 100m.

-It is also worth noting that ground source heat pumps will generally heat your unit at a slightly lower temperature than traditional gas or electric units.
+It is also worth noting that ground source heat pumps will generally heat your unit at a slightly lower temperature than traditional gas or electric units - so they are better suited to well-insulated homes with thorough draft-proofing in place.

 This lower temperature also means that ground source heating systems are typically left on for longer, particularly in the winter months.